hchulkim/replication-template/README.md

 1. `.Rprofile`: Currently, this profile uses Ubuntu 24.04 *(noble)* as the repo.
 If you have different Ubuntu version, change this repo.
 2. `Dockerfile_r_julia_quarto`: Currently, this `Dockerfile` use different methods to install `tinytex` for ARM64 architecture.
 This is because as of this moment `quarto install tinytex` does not work for ARM64.
 If this changes (I think `quarto` team is trying to implement this command for ARM64 as well), you just need to put `quarto install tinytex` instead of having the bulky if statement.
 Also, you probably would not need to add tinytex to the current PATH as well.
 This is solved when you just use `quarto install tinytex`.
 3. `Dockerfile_r_julia_quarto`: Currently, I am using `https://ctan.math.illinois.edu/systems/texlive/tlnet` as the CTAN mirror for downloading tex packages.
 The problem is that some CTAN mirrors get stale.
 If this affects the current mirror, you might need to assign new CTAN mirror.
-4. `Dockerfile`: Currently, I am installing 1.1.5 version of `renv` package.
+4. `Dockerfile`: Currently, I am installing 1.1.5.9000 development version of `renv` package.
 If you want to install something else, change it.

+For more information on some trials and errors related to the `Dockerfile`, check this [blog post](https://hchulkim.github.io/posts/dockerfile-trial/)

 # Example README template